 Image Manipulation, Falsification, and Fabrication

-Where research data are collected or presented as images, modifying these images can sometimes misrepresent the results obtained or their significance.
-We recognize that there can be legitimate reasons for modifying images, but we expect authors to avoid modifying images where this leads to the falsification, fabrication, or misrepresentation of their results.
+Where research data and findings are presented in image formats, modifying these images can sometimes misrepresent the results or their significance as such.
+While there can be legitimate reasons for modifying images, we advise authors against this in order to mitigate the risk of misrepresentation of the acquired data.

 Fraudulent Research and Research Misconduct